 Akademos Supplementary Learning Class (ASLC) is a jointly run program by Akademos Society and Resources of Young Afghans.
 The program provides free access to supplementary learning for disadvantaged children and child labourers who are unable to access educational opportunities.
-It is a tailored program designed to assist those children who have had no access to formal education.
+It is a tailored program designed to assist those children who have limited access to formal education.

 - Our first ASLC is run by Freshta Ahmadi in Bamiyan.
 It is a cave-school for about 30 local disadvantaged children.